LearnersGuild/guide/General/Membership/membership-faqs.md

 #### Do I need my own computer?

 Yes, you need to have a Mac laptop that's less than 3 years old.
 Everyone at Learners Guild uses a Mac, so it will be easier for you to collaborate with others and get troubleshooting support from our staff.

-#### I don't have a Mac laptop.
-What should I do?

-\[WAIT ON FDR FEEDBACK\]

-#### Can I use the loaner laptop for personal use?
-Are there any limits to what I can install on this laptop or what I can use it for?

-Yes, you can use it for personal activities.
-However, you will need to wipe the hard drive and perform a clean OS install before giving it back to us at the end of the loaner period.
-It is an expensive piece of machinery, so please take good care of it and leave it in good condition for the next learner who inherits it.
-You can install anything on the laptop, so long as it is legal.

 #### What platforms and operating systems does Learners Guild use?